Key Points:

 How much chocolate can dogs eat?

 It’s still wise to be extra careful, though.
-Factors like the weight of your dog can affect the risk level your pooch faces.
-While one chocolate chip may be nothing to a large dog, it can cause big issues for a small dog.
-It’s best to avoid chocolate altogether and be as safe as you can – even a small amount of chocolate may pose a risk to your pet’s health.
+While one chocolate chip may be nothing to a large dog, it could cause big issues for a small one.
+It’s best to avoid chocolate altogether and be as safe as you can, as even one bite of chocolate may pose a risk to your pet’s health.

 What are the symptoms of chocolate poisoning?